Art Therapy in Hackney

 These are really the touchstone ideas behind Art Therapy, and so it was a natural progression for me to move on to formal training.
 I qualified from the University of Hertfordshire in 2001 and have been working as a registered Art Therapist since then.

-Over the past 17 years, I have been lucky enough to work with people from very diverse backgrounds and across all age groups.
+Through my practice I have been lucky enough to work with people from very diverse backgrounds and across all age groups.
 I continue to be amazed by the way in which making images in the presence of another can help to make sense of experience, to build self-esteem and resilience and to find creative ways forward.

 I've learned with experience to be open in my approach, and to be guided by the needs of my clients.
 I recognise that using art materials is not for everyone, and am able to adapt my practice to fit; there are many ways to be creative!
 Although my original training was predominantly psychodynamic, systemic ideas and attachment theory also inform my practice.
 I also hold a Post Graduate Certificate in Systemic Practice from the Institute of Family Therapy.